nuxt/website-v2/content/en/guides/concepts/views.md

 ### Default Layout

 You can define a default layout by adding a `default.vue` file inside the layouts directory.
 This will be used for all pages that don't have a layout specified.
-The only thing you need to include in the layout is the `<Nuxt />` component which simply renders the page component.
+The only thing you need to include in the layout is the `<Nuxt />` component which renders the page component.

 `layouts/default.vue`